duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 If there are `NULL` values, these must be encoded using an additional byte (not shown in the example).

 With this binary string, we can now compare both columns at the same time by comparing only the binary string representation.
 This can be done with a single `memcmp` in __C++__!
-The compiler will emit efficient assembly for this, even auto-generating [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).
+The compiler will emit efficient assembly for single function call, even auto-generating [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).

-This technique solves one of the problems mentioned above, the function call overhead when using complex comparators.
+This technique solves one of the problems mentioned above, namely the function call overhead when using complex comparators.

 #### Radix Sort
 Now that we have a cheap comparator, we have to choose our sorting algorithm.
 Every computer science student learns about [comparison-based](https://en.wikipedia.org/wiki/Sorting_algorithm#Comparison_sorts) sorting algorithms like [Quicksort](https://en.wikipedia.org/wiki/Quicksort) and [Merge sort](https://en.wikipedia.org/wiki/Merge_sort), which have _O (n_ log _n)_ time complexity, where _n_ is the number of records being sorted.

 However, there are also [distribution-based](https://en.wikipedia.org/wiki/Sorting_algorithm#Non-comparison_sorts) sorting algorithms, which typically have a time complexity of _O (n k)_, where _k_ is the width of the sorting key.
-This class of sorting algorithms scales much better with a larger _n_ because _k_ stays constant, whereas log _n_ does not.
+This class of sorting algorithms scales much better with a larger _n_ because _k_ is constant, whereas log _n_ is not.

 One such algorithm is [Radix sort](https://en.wikipedia.org/wiki/Radix_sort).
 This algorithm sorts the data by computing the data distribution with [Counting sort](https://en.wikipedia.org/wiki/Counting_sort), multiple times until all digits have been counted.

 It may sound counter-intuitive to encode the sorting key columns such that we have a cheap comparator, and then choose a sorting algorithm that does not compare records.
 However, the encoding is necessary for Radix sort: Binary strings that produce a correct order with `memcmp` will produce a correct order if we do a byte-by-byte Radix sort.